What to Do in Rome in 3 Days – Top Attractions and Things to See

 There could easily be a hundred races a day, but also other events like battles, acrobatics, processions and animal fights took place at the Circus Maximus.

-It is ‘fast’ to visit the Circus Maximus chariot racing stadium since it just takes a few minutes to walk along or across it (there is no fee)!
+Visiting the Circus Maximus is quick, as it only takes a few minutes to walk along or across the chariot racing stadium (and there is no fee!).

-The last thing for today’s sightseeing is a visit to the Baths of Caracalla or Terme di Caracalla, which you will find within walking distance southeast of the Circus Maximus.
+The final stop for today’s sightseeing is a visit to the Baths of Caracalla (or Terme di Caracalla), which you will find within walking distance southeast of the Circus Maximus.
 Massive and impressive baths appear along an area brimming with archaeological remains stretching from the ancient Roman Forum to the Via Appia Antica.

 It is a significant complex of thermal baths, built by Marcus Aurelius Severus Antoninus Augustus, also known as Emperor Caracalla, between the years 212 and 216, which could accommodate around 1,600 bathers.
 At the time, it consisted of 3 large bathing rooms, including a cold pool, a medium-temperature pool and a hot pool.
 The water was ingeniously heated by fires under the pools themselves.